- How is non-Hodgkin lymphoma treated?

 Radiation can cause side effects, which can vary based on the area being treated.
 Common side effects include:

-- Skin changes similar to a sunburn (this can range from mild redness to blistering and peeling)
+- Skin changes ranging from mild redness to blistering and peeling

 - Extreme tiredness (fatigue)